Retired police sergeant who killed 3 at California bar shot his estranged wife first, officials say

 All nine people shot were adults.
 Marie Snowling was conscious and speaking but remained hospitalized Thursday, Barnes said.

-Her father, William Mosby, of Lake Forest, told The Orange County Register, that John Snowling could not "deal with the divorce."
+William Mosby, of Lake Forest, a father figure to Marie Snowling, told The Orange County Register, that John Snowling could not "deal with the divorce."

 Kenneth H.J.
 Henjum, Marie Snowling’s attorney, said in an email that her family was in shock and was requesting privacy.

-Note: This story has been updated to correct that William Mosby was Marie Snowling’s is a father figure to Snowling, not her actual father.